JetBrains/intellij-sdk-docs/products/android_studio.md

 ---

 ## Introduction
-Android Studio plugins can be created using IntelliJ IDEA, Java or Kotlin, and the IntelliJ Platform.
-They can also be packaged and distributed at [plugins.jetbrains.com](https://plugins.jetbrains.com).

 Android Studio plugins extend or add functionality to the Android Studio IDE.
+Plugins can be written in Kotlin or Java, or a mix of both, and are created using IntelliJ IDEA and the [IntelliJ Platform](/intro/intellij_platform.md).
+It's also helpful to be familiar with [Java Swing](https://docs.oracle.com/javase/8/javase-clienttechnologies.htm).
+Once completed, plugins can be packaged and distributed at [plugins.jetbrains.com](https://plugins.jetbrains.com).

-They are not Android modules or apps to run in the Android operating system, such as on a smartphone or tablet.
+Android Studio plugins are not Android modules or apps to run in the Android operating system, such as on a smartphone or tablet.

 ## Configuring IntelliJ Platform Projects for Android Studio Plugin Development
 To create a new Android Studio plugin project, follow the tutorial on the [Getting Started with Gradle](/tutorials/build_system/prerequisites.md) page.